microgenlab/porefile/README.md

  * Use `-profile singularity` to run the pipeline using [Singularity](https://sylabs.io/).
  * Use `-profile podman` to run the pipeline using [Podman](https://podman.io/).

- #### Other configuration
+ #### Other configuration (for dev mostly)
-  * `-profile test`: To run the pipeline on a local machine with low resources.
-Mostly used to develop on a desktop with a small toy dataset.
-Uses singularity as container engine, and assigns at most 16Gb of RAM and 4 cpus per process.
+  * `-profile test`: Tests the pipeline on a local machine with low resources using a toy dataset (5K ONT reads) included in the repo.
+Mostly used to develop on my desktop machine.
+Assigns at most 16Gb of RAM and 4 cpus per process.
+To run the test using Singularity as container engine (takes about ~5min on a Intel Core i7-4790, 32Gb RAM):
+  `nextflow run microgenlab/porefile --minimap2 -profile test,singularity`
   * `-profile nagual`: Configuration to use at IPMont servers.

 ## Citation